Attendance and Punctuality

 These are the procedures for the Attendance and Punctuality Policy.
 Please review the following link for the Attendance and Punctuality Policy.

 The steps below are designed to help employees correct absenteeism.
-All steps of the progressive discipline process should be documented in consultation with Human Resources.
+All steps of the progressive discipline process should be documented in consultation with People Experience.

 Step 1- Verbal Warning: